 In obtaining verbal consent, the researcher must:

---Put in place a procedure for ensuring and documenting that informed consent was obtained from each research subject even in the absence of a signature (and even if identifying data has been removed)
+--Put in place a procedure for ensuring and documenting that informed consent was obtained from each research subject, even in the absence of a signature (and even if identifying data has been removed)

 --Provide a printed copy of the verbal consent script, or an information sheet about the research, to subjects who agree to participate in the study, so that they can refer to it later if they have any questions or would like to contact the researcher or the IRB.
 If this is declined, provide a business card or written contact information.